t0mmysenf/quizmaster/README.md

 **Enjoy and have fun...!**

+## Further Information
+In this section some links and references are listed.
+The listing is not considered complete or ordered in any way.

+- Official documentation of PHP framework _Laravel_ (version 6): https://laravel.com/docs/6.x
+- Laradock (in case you intend to run the application in Docker containers): https://laradock.io/
+- Vue.js frontend framework documentation (guide): https://vuejs.org/v2/guide/
+- Vuetify UI library documentation: https://vuetifyjs.com/en/getting-started/quick-start
+- Guide to deploy a Laravel application over ftp: https://laraveldaily.com/laravel-and-shared-hosting-working-with-ftp-and-phpmyadmin/
+- MySQL Workbench Download page (to interact with the applications database other than the command line interface): https://dev.mysql.com/downloads/workbench/

 ## Feedback
 Feedback on the application is very welcome!
 Just reach out to your teacher and/or the maintainer of this repository!